calvinf/my-bun-starter/README.md

 # VS Code

 We recommend Biome and Prettier extensions for VS Code.
-Biome as it handles our formatting and linting tasks, and Prettier for formatting things Biome doesn't handle
+Biome as it handles our formatting and linting tasks, and Prettier for formatting things Biome doesn't handle.